yufengwudcs/ScisTree2/README.md

 Now type: "./scistree example-input.dat"
 You should see the following output:

 *** SCISTREE ver.
-2.1.0.0, Janurary 25, 2024 ***
+2.2.0.0, October 24, 2024 ***

+Called genotypes output to file: Test/triv4-paper-1.txt.genos.imp
 **** Maximum log-likelihood: -6.27126, number of changed genotypes: 2
 Computed log-lielihood from changed genotypes: -6.27126 Constructed single cell phylogeny: (((1,3),(2,4)),5) Elapsed time = 0 seconds.

 # What is new about ScisTree2 over ScisTree1?
-The main change is about speed.
+The main change is about speed and accuracy.
 ScisTree2 is order of mangnitude faster than ScisTree1.
 ScisTree2 supports multi-threading while ScisTree1 doesn't.
 More importantly, ScisTree2 implements faster and also possibly more accurate tree search algorithms.
-Our tests show that ScisTree2 can infer cell lineage tree from data with 10,000 cells (and say 10,000 single nucleiotide variant or SNV sites).
+By default, ScisTree2 performs the subtree prune and regraft (SPR) local search, while ScisTree1 performs neareast neighbor interchange (NNI) search.
+The SPR local search is usually more accurate than the NNI search.
+Our tests show that ScisTree2 can infer cell lineage tree from data with 10,000 cells (and say 10,000 single nucleiotide variant or SNV sites) while being more accurate in both cell lineage tree and genotype calling.

 # How to use ScisTree2?
 First, you should understand some basics about ScisTree2.
 I would recommend to read the user mannual of the orogianl ScisTree: https://github.com/yufengwudcs/ScisTree/blob/master/ScisTree-UserManual.pdf